 You can break this grouping by clicking any of the inactive sheets.
 You can also break the grouping by right-clicking any tab and selecting Ungroup Sheets from the menu.
 To group them again, right click the tab and select Select All Sheets from the menu.

-Figure 115.
+Figure 99.
 Ungrouping multiple sheets

-If you break the grouping manually, be sure to restore it after editing and before printing to ensure that the page numbering is correct.
+When you manually break the grouping, be sure to restore it after editing and before printing to ensure that the page numbering is correct.

 Image Handling Questions